 Maritime historians seek to interpret the way in which people associated with the sea lived in past times.
 They hope to add to our knowledge and understanding of people’s relationship with the sea by providing social, economic, cultural and technological information.
 To maritime historians (and maritime archaeologists) every excavated wreck is a treasure-trove of information.
 Each find tells a story and provides us with objective tangible evidence of the way people lived long ago.
 Sunken ships are like time capsules and they are associated with our maritime history of trade, seafaring communities, travelling, expansion and warfare that goes far beyond that one ship wreck location.
 This MA research seminar explores how the tangible maritime treasures and cultural heritage can be used alongside handwritten and printed sources to study Dutch shipping, combining local maritime activities and global maritime networks.
 Research in primary archival sources can contribute to expand and diversify the context in which shipwrecks and their material culture are viewed.
 Students discuss different theoretical and methodological perspectives and the pros and cons of interdisciplinary research.
 The aim is to do an interdisciplinary approach in researching Dutch ship wrecks worldwide (1600-1950).
-The students will be providing the historical background of these wrecks.The research will be part of a larger project of the Cultural Heritage Agency of the Dutch Ministry of Education, Culture and Science that attempts to collect and interpret information by (sports)divers who have been diving on Dutch ship wrecks.
-The students will need to write a ‘biography’ of a ship from archival and other written resources, maps, iconography, finds etc. to complete the picture of a ship in its society and the wreck in its historic (maritime) context.
+The students will be providing the historical background of these wrecks.The research will be part of a larger project of the Cultural Heritage Agency of the Dutch Ministry of Education, Culture and Science and the Faculty of Archaeology that attempts to collect and interpret information by (sports)divers who have been diving on Dutch ship wrecks.
+The students will need to write a ‘biography’ of a ship from archival and other written resources, maps, iconography, finds etc. to complete the picture of a ship in its society and the wreck in its historic context and maritime cultural landscape.

 Please note that all primary sources are in Dutch (See Remarks below)!